-If 35 years or older and three miscarriages with no tissue for cytogenetic analysis - perform parental karyotypes
+If 35 years or older and three consecutive miscarriages with no tissue for cytogenetic analysis - perform parental karyotypes

-Blood investigations and pelvic US could be organised in the community in advance of RM clinic appointment.
-Cytogenetics and karyotype must be sent from the maternity hospital.
+Blood investigations and Transvaginal Pelvic Ultrasound could be organised in the community in advance of RM clinic appointment.
+Cytogenetics and karyotype must be sent from the maternity hospital/unit.